 Keep in mind that your dental visit is a necessary way to support your overall health, and skipping dental care is not a healthy option.
 Your Apex, NC dentist at Alliance Dentistry wants to help provide you relief from your dental anxiety and worries.
 Please don’t hesitate to reach out and explain your feelings to them.
 Schedule your next dental visit today.

 A few ways you can reduce your dental anxiety infographic

 For many, flossing is optional when it comes to oral hygiene habits.
 The truth, however, is that flossing is as important as brushing your teeth, as an Apex, NC dentist can explain.
 Flossing not only keeps your teeth healthy but can contribute to improved overall health as well.
 Flossing enables you to reach areas where the bristles of your toothbrush cannot.
 Dentists recommend you floss your teeth regularly as part of an effective home care routine.
-Learn more about What is Dental Erosion?

-The Benefits of Flossing:
+The Benefits of Flossing

 - Prevent Gingivitis and Gum Disease: Flossing removes plaque and food particles from between your teeth.
 Gingivitis is the first stage of gum disease and the most treatable.
 Flossing helps prevent the signs and symptoms of gingivitis by removing plaque.

 - Prevent Tartar: Tartar refers to the calcification of dental plaque when exposed to saliva.
 Dentists, like a trusted Apex, NC dentist, recommend flossing daily to prevent formation of tartar which can also lead to gum disease.